 VOC's in the waste gas stream are first processed into one

-of the adsorption units (two are usually used, but any number
+of the adsorption units (three are usually used, but any number

 above two may be used), while one of the adsorption beds is

 being thermally regenerated.
-Hot air flows into the adsorber;
+Hot air flows into the absorber;

-this process heats the adsorbent, and thus boils off the VOC.
+this process heats the adsorbent, and thus boils off the VOC's.

 The condensed VOC vapor may now be processed to the

 thermal oxidizer for thermal destruction at a higher

 concentration rate and higher inlet temperatures.
 This process

 reduces the amount of auxiliary fuel required to sustain the